SebasMBK/SunglassesHubETL/README.md

 ## Start Pipeline
 The following commands can be used to initialize the pipeline, but they will only work in Linux OS.
 1. `make init-terraform`: Initialize the Terraform backend inside the ./terraform directory.
-You'll be asked to insert first one password and then one user that will be used for both Synapse and PostgreSQL.
+You'll be asked to insert first a password and then a user.
+These same credentials will be used for both Azure Synapse and PostgreSQL.
 2. `make environment`: Provision the Azure infraestructure using Terraform.
 3. `make terraform-config`: Outputs the configuration of the infra created with Terraform into a file called "configuration.env" inside ./airflow/tasks.
 This file includes FQDN, database names, etc.
 4. `make start-run`: Creates and starts the airflow containers.
 5. `make az-login`: Login to Azure from within the container.
 Necessary for all the Airflow tasks.
-This will prompt you with a authentication url and code.
+This will prompt you with an authentication url and code.
 Follow the instructions closely.
 Now you can login into Airflow through http://localhost:8080/ and trigger the pipeline manually or wait for the next scheduled run.
 The user and password should be "airflow".
 You can change this from the docker-compose file.